rancher/secrets-bridge/README.md

 ### Status: Experimental POC (Read: Do NOT use for production)

 #### To Dos:
- * Create catalog entry
+ * Create catalog entry.
  * Make work with TLS production Vault setup (currently only works with a Dev Vault configuration).
- * Add support for K8s and Swarm
+ * Add support for K8s and Swarm.
  * Cattle needs signature verification call.